Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Reject unreachable blocks that declare ids referenced from reachable code, matching the C++ diagnostic shape.
 - [x] Add regression tests (text and binary) for SSA/type failures and wire them through the CLI/FFI parity runs.

-## Upcoming Milestone: Operand Type Table Parity
+## Completed Milestone: Operand Type Table Parity
 Broaden operand-level type checks using the grammar tables and ensure CLI/FFI parity.

 Tasks for this milestone: